plone/training/docs/mastering-plone/registry.md

 ## Introduction

-Do you remember the fields `audience` and `type_of_talk` from the talk content-type?
+Do you remember the fields `audience` and `type_of_talk` of talk content type?
-We provided several options to chose from that were hard-coded in the schema.
+We provided several options to choose from that were hard-coded in the schema.

 Next we want to add a field to assign talks to a room.
-Since the conference next year will have different room numbers or names these values need to to be editable.
+Since the conference next year will have different room names, these values need to be editable.

 And while we're at it: It would be much better to have the options for `audience` and `type_of_talk` editable by admins as well, e.g. to be able to add *Lightning Talks*!